enablerrr/enablerrr/README.md

 - 👋 Hi, I’m Jamel Laurent
 - 👀 I’m interested in AWS, Solutions Architect, FinOps, DeFi and more...
 - 🌱 I’m currently learning and sharing AWS
-- 💞️ I’m looking to collaborate on DAO
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me : jml@enabler.world
 <!---
 enablerrr/enablerrr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.